mesosphere/dcos-commons/docs/pages/dev-guide/developer-guide.md

 ### Containers

 Each pod runs inside a single container.
-The `ServiceSpec` specifies the Docker image to run for that container and the POSIX resource limits for every task that runs inside that container.
+The `ServiceSpec` specifies the Docker image to run for that container, the virtual network memberships, and the POSIX resource limits for every task that runs inside that container.
 In the example below, the soft limit for number of open file descriptors for any task in the "hello" pod is set to 1024, and the hard limit to 2048:

 ```yaml
 name: "hello-world"